mirkopiani98/Orchard_planting_system/README.md

 This script calculates starting from **5 input reference points** and information about the planting system as the rows and tree's distances, the position of each tree in the orchard.
 At the end of the process a csv database of trees latitude and longitude locations in WGS84 Datum in produced.

+Before using the code, ensure your environment with:

+`pip install pandas`

+`pip install pyproj`

 ### Points reference and related lines
 ![orchard_planting_system_lines_points](https://user-images.githubusercontent.com/118398203/212771179-4f726ce4-41a3-4ee9-8154-49a30f4b04e4.png)